LeeVaughn/100-days-of-code/log-rd-2.md

 ### R2D13
 Worked on the first Techdegree project.
 Everything is done except getting the timer to reset when the new quote button is pushed.

+### R2D14
+Finished up my first Techdegree project.
+Waiting on some peer reviews, then I will turn it in later tonight.
+Also worked on my porfolio project to tweak the layout on different screen sizes.